OmriLeviGit/Auto-List-Management-Obsidian/README.md

-# Automatic List Reordering Plugin for Obsidian
+# Automatic List Management Plugin for Obsidian

 This plugin automatically manages your lists in Obsidian, handling both numbered lists and checklists.